adyen-examples/adyen-testing-suite/README.md

 1. Run the following command with the URL set to the public URL of the application.
 ```
-URL=https://8080-adyenexampl-adyendotnet-1xxxxxxxxxx.ws-eu88.gitpod.io npx playwright test checkout
+URL=https://8080-adyenexampl-adyendotnet-1xxxxxxxxxx.ws-eu88.gitpod.io npx playwright test ./checkout
 ```

 2. Modify the `playwright.config.js` file and replace `http://localhost:8080` with the public URL of the application.
-After modifying the URL, (re)run the command `npx playwright install`, followed by `npx playwright test checkout`.
+After modifying the URL, (re)run the command `npx playwright install`, followed by `npx playwright test ./checkout`.
 ```
 # See 'http://localhost:8080' in playwright.config.js
 baseURL: process.env.URL || 'http://localhost:8080'